EQ-bench/EQ-Bench/README.md

 - `-v`: Display more verbose output.
 - `-r`: Set the number of retries to attempt if a benchmark run fails.
 Default is 5.
 - `--v1`: Runs v1 of the benchmark (legacy).
 If not set, the benchmark defaults to v2.
+- `--revise`: Enables the revision component of the test questions (this is off by default since v2.1).

 ## Prompt Formats / Instruction Templates